Research Policy Handbook

 1. Conferences, Exhibits, Workshops or Public Events

-Researchers who are not members of the Academic Council or the MCL faculty may be approved to serve as PIs on externally sponsored projects whose sole purpose is to fund short conferences, exhibits, workshops, or other public events of a character appropriate to the University.
+Researchers who are not members of the Academic Council or the UML faculty may be approved to serve as PIs on externally sponsored projects whose sole purpose is to fund short conferences, exhibits, workshops, or other public events of a character appropriate to the University.

 2. Specific Projects Which Are Part of Large Interdisciplinary Programs

-Researchers who are not members of the Academic Council or the MCL faculty may be approved to serve as PIs on projects within the scope of a large interdisciplinary program.
-For this purpose a "large interdisciplinary program" is defined as a research program which: a) is directed by a member of the Academic Council or MCL faculty, b) has an expected duration beyond the involvement of any individual faculty participant, c) has more than one faculty member involved, and d) requires expertise in more than one discipline or technical area.
+Researchers who are not members of the Academic Council or the UML faculty may be approved to serve as PIs on projects within the scope of a large interdisciplinary program.
+For this purpose a "large interdisciplinary program" is defined as a research program which: a) is directed by a member of the Academic Council or UML faculty, b) has an expected duration beyond the involvement of any individual faculty participant, c) has more than one faculty member involved, and d) requires expertise in more than one discipline or technical area.
 All of the following conditions must be met in order for the department chair and school dean to approve PI exceptions in such cases:

 1. The proposed project must be a demonstrably important component of the success of the overall interdisciplinary program, as defined above